manaskamal/XenevaOS/Docs/VMSetup.md

 ## Notice

 Xeneva is well tested only on VMware Workstation and Virtual Box with vmdk file that maps PhysicalDisk (_The USB Flash drive containing all required binaries_).
 Refer to [Setting up USB Flash Drive](BuildInstructions.md) for more information.
-Every thing should be set up as mentioned in this document.
+Every thing should be set up as mentioned in this document. ***You can skip to [Virtual Machine Creation](#creating-the-virtual-machine-in-virtual-box) if you have downloaded the release vhd file***.

 ## Creating the .vmdk file